Your guide to the sublime sights of Sicily, Italy

 The Spaniards introduced the chocolate-making technique from Mexico, which remains unchanged to this day - vanilla and cinnamon are traditional flavours.

-The staggeringly beautiful town of Ragusa, Sicily © Roderick Eime - Flickr Creative Commons
+The staggeringly beautiful town of Ragusa, Sicily © Roderick Eime - Flickr CC BY-ND 2.0

 Split in two by the 17th-century earthquake, Ragusa has two identities: Ragusa Ibla was flattened and rebuilt in Baroque style, while Ragusa Superiore is home to modern buildings and grid-patterned streets.